dreamcatcher-tech/network/Inbox/2023-05-16 1120 Renaming Requests and Ideas.md

 Realization - name for what funding becomes once solved

 Buying pays funders, whereas Funding only pays Solvers.
 Forwards Buying pays only direct contributors, but retail buying pays everyone.
+Forwards Buying should not do ambient attribution, since it is still in Venture mode, so is an encouragement for the direct participants only.

+? should the tokens be opensea collections by packet, or by token type ?